-Research has already identified the tools to build soil health through diverse crop rotations, cover crops, conservation tillage, perennialization of highly erodible land, agroforestry, composting, Integrated Pest Management, biologically-based nutrient management, organic agriculture, and advanced grazing management.
+Research has already identified the tools to build soil health through diverse, resource-conserving crop rotations, cover crops, conservation tillage, perennialization of highly erodible land, agroforestry, composting, Integrated Pest Management, biologically-based nutrient management, organic agriculture, and advanced grazing management.
 The ARA provides financial and technical assistance to help farmers and ranchers implement these soil health practices, increasing profitability and making farming operations more resilient to climate stresses.

 In addition to the increased investment and expansion of working lands conservation programs, the ARA includes a provision to support state-level soil health efforts through a new block grant program.
 This provision was one of many ARA provisions recommended in the report published by the House Select Committee on the Climate Crisis at the end of June.
 See our summary on the agriculture chapter of the report, which highlights all of the ARA provisions included in the report.

 The bill would provide funds to help state and Tribal governments build on their existing soil health programs.
 A state or Tribe with a funded soil health program could seek an annual grant from the U.S. Department of Agriculture (USDA) to be used for:

 USDA would then review applications and award grants to state and Tribal governments.
 Grants are not to exceed 50 percent of the cost of a state soil health program, or 75 percent of a Tribal program, and they are not to exceed $5 million per year in total funding.
 To be funded, a program would need to focus on improving soil health on agricultural lands and be consistent with USDA soil health principles.
 The bill would provide $60 million a year for the program in fiscal years 2021 through 2023, $80 million for 2024 through 2026, and $100 million starting in 2027 and thereafter.